ministryofjustice/itpolicycontent/content/data-handling-and-information-sharing-guide.md

 *   the amount of data being transferred
 *   frequency
-*   any ‘need-to-know’ considerations (see IT Security – Access Control Standard for further information)
+*   any 'need-to-know' considerations (see IT Security – Access Control Standard for further information)

-Any additional controls must be captured on the DMF (see <a href="#DMF">Data Movement Form</a>) where advice should be obtained from the MoJ ITSO when required.
+Any additional controls must be captured on the DMF (see [Data Movement Form](#dmf) where advice should be obtained from the MoJ ITSO when required.

 ##### USB mass storage device